jnguyenbee/CS4783Assignments/README.md

 ```
 npm run server
 ```
-Pressing ctrl + S will save and restart the server if the script is already running
+Pressing Ctrl + S will save and restart the server if the script is already running

 ## Calling requests
 Open up Postman and call the requests